 Cognitive security solutions are developed based on the skills of human threat, fraud, and other cybersecurity analysts.
 Hence, they are used in threat and fraud detection and strengthening an enterprise’s cybersecurity posture.

-Read More about an “Cognitive Security”
+Read More about “Cognitive Security”

 To better understand cognitive security, we need to grasp the meaning of cognitive computing, which is the basis of this cybersecurity practice.
 Cognitive computing is the simulation of the human thought process through computerized models.
 In cognitive security, the goal is threat detection and modeling by mimicking the thought process of cybersecurity analysts.